Op Art Movement

 “Blaze” by Bridget Riley: The Fiery Tapestry of Optical Illusion

 Bridget Riley’s “Blaze” stands as a testament to her enduring mastery of Op art.
-Crafted with precision, “Blaze” features a vibrant tapestry of colour that dances across the canvas, creating the illusion of flames in perpetual motion.
-Riley’s clever arrangement of shapes and hues transforms the two-dimensional surface into a dynamic playground for the eyes.
+Crafted with precision, “Blaze” features a vibrant tapestry of colour that dances across the canvas, creating the illusion of rotating flames in perpetual motion.
+Riley’s clever arrangement of shapes and movement transforms the two-dimensional surface into a dynamic playground for the eyes.

 “Plus Reversed” by Richard Anuskiewicz: A Symphony of Positive and Negative Space